henley-regatta/adventofcode2020/README.md

 # adventofcode2020

 I don't think I've got the chops for this one for the full list but hey ho.
+These are my answers for the [2020 Advent of Code](https://adventofcode.com/2020)

 Answers are structured by language (Python, Go, Rust) and named by day.